LostArtefacts/TRX/CONTRIBUTING.md

 ## Branching

-We commit via pull requests and avoid committing directly to master, which is a protected branch.
+We commit via pull requests and avoid committing directly to `develop`, which is a protected branch.
 Each pull request should have at least one approval before merging.
 We never merge until all discussions are marked as resolved and generally try to test things before merging.
 When a remark on the code review